Sgitario/sgitario.github.io/_posts/2020-04-01-kogito-travel-agency-example.md

 tags: [ kogito ]
 ---

 The Travel Agency application is becaming the most relevant and complete example in the Kogito workshops and tutorials so far.
-This is because it makes use of every single component in the Kogito ecosystem since UI, to Data Index or Jobs Service.
+This is because it makes use of most of the component in the Kogito ecosystem from UI to Data Index.

 ![Architecture]({{ site.url }}{{ site.baseurl }}/images/kogito_travel_1.png)

 Basically, the application will check whether a person needs a VISA to travel.
 If so, the request will be on hold until the agency submit the VISA for this person.
 Then, it will book the hotel and the flight.
 Finally, it will require a user confirmation (somebody from the travel agency) to proceed.

-In this tutorial, we'll see how to create this example from zero using VS Code (so we can use the latest BMPN editor from [Kogito Tooling](https://github.com/kiegroup/kogito-tooling).
+In this tutorial, we'll see how to create the example from zero using VS Code (so we can use the latest BMPN editor from [Kogito Tooling](https://github.com/kiegroup/kogito-tooling) and then we'll deploy the example using [the Travel Agency github](https://github.com/kiegroup/kogito-examples/tree/master/kogito-travel-agency) source.

 ## Requirements
 - [Maven](https://maven.apache.org/)